ZiyadAlbokhari/Project-2-Math-Quiz-Game/README.md

 ## 🚀 How to Run
 1. Download the project files.
-2. Open the solution file in Visual Studio.
+2. Open `Math Game.sln` in Visual Studio.
 3. Run the code and try to get a full score! ✅

 ---